 Drone Piloting in Oceanside

-In 2022, we're launching the Drone Piloting in Oceanside (DPOside) program.
+In 2022, we launched the Drone Piloting in Oceanside (DPOside) program.
 DPOside is a career training program based in Oceanside, California.
-Participants, who are young adults age 18-28 years old, will learn to professionally fly drones (also known as UAS, unoccupied aircraft systems).
-Participants will also collect and analyze ocean/coastal data, flying over land and ocean.
-Participants will advance through the self-paced training -- using drones, cell phones, tablets, computers, and study groups -- averaging about 8 hours per week for about 6 months (with breaks for holidays).
+Participants, who are young adults age 18-28 years old, are learning to professionally fly drones (also known as UAS, unoccupied aircraft systems).
+Participants also collect and analyze ocean/coastal data while flying over land and ocean.
+Participants advance through the self-paced training -- using drones, cell phones, tablets, computers, and study groups -- averaging about 8 hours per week for about 6 months (with breaks for holidays).

 An important part of our vision for the DPOside program is to broaden diversity in the drone piloting industry.
 Our own lived experiences have taught us that, in our Black, Latino/Latina, and Indigenous communities, we have multi-generational knowledge to bring to this emerging industry.
 We believe that the drone industry will be powerful if a diverse community of pilots, engineers, and entrepreneurs shape it into all that it can be.
 And at Auguste Research Group, we're here for it! 💪🏾

 Are you interested in working with drones?

-If you're interested in hearing more details about our DPOside program that begins in 2022, or programs we are designing for 2023 and beyond, please contact us via email (email@example.com).
+If you're interested in hearing more details about our DPOside program, please contact us via email (email@example.com).

 Send us your name, a cell phone number where we can reach you, and tell us something about your interest in working with drones.
 Thanks to our generous sponsors (see names and links below), there is no fee for participants in the program!

 Do I need a FAA certificate before applying for the DPOside program?